oliverservin/hey-world/drafts/alpha.md

 This lesson applies far beyond gallery sharing.
 For example, when I needed authentication for a new SaaS application, I used the Laravel + Livewire Starter Kit (a free starter kit) and had secure login, registration, and password reset working in less than an hour.
 For dashboards, using Flux UI Pro (a paid UI kit) let me build polished analytics pages in a single afternoon.
 Even payment integration was faster with Stripe’s official libraries and dashboard tools.
 In each case, the right tool let me ship quickly and focus on my product’s unique value.

+## My Recommended Stack

+From my experience, I can only recommend:

+- **Framework:** Laravel + Livewire
+- **UI Kit:** Flux UI Pro

+These tools have consistently enabled me to build and ship features quickly, with high quality and minimal hassle.
+If you’re looking for a reliable stack for web SaaS development, I suggest starting here.

 ## How to Choose the Right Tool: A Quick Checklist

 - Does it fit your budget and business stage?